jm33-m0/jm33-m0/README.md

 ### What I do

-I weaponize red teaming works
+I weaponize offensive security techniques

 ### Contact me